ruqayashar1/raf-book-lender/README.md

  link file js to html
  Use "https://openlibrary.org/search.json?q" API link to get books data

- # procedure
+ # Procedure
- create textbox to enter the name of the student who borrows the book. create textbox to enter the name of the book to be borrowed. pop alert message if fields are empty and 'add book' button has been clicked. create button to add the book to the list. create a table for displaying updates.
+ -Create textbox to enter the name of the student who borrows the book.
+ -Create textbox to enter the name of the book to be borrowed.
+ -Pop alert message if fields are empty and 'add book' button has been clicked.
+ -Create button to add the book to the list.
+ -Create a table for displaying updates.

+ # link to live site on GitHub Pages : http://127.0.0.1:3000/index.html

+ # Lincense:
+ This project is a copyright of Rukia published in 2023. gitHub rukia @2023.